Watch the tutorial for Android Smartphones and Tablets

 Watch the tutorial for iPhone and iPads

-When you first open the Libby App, you will be prompted to set the app up with a library card.
-Follow the on screen prompts to add your library name, Okanagan Regional Library, and to add your library card number (no spaces), and your PIN.(Unsure of your PIN?
+When you first open the Libby App, follow the on-screen prompts to add your library name, Okanagan Regional Library, and to add your library card number (no spaces), and your PIN.(Unsure of your PIN?
 Reset your PIN code online if your email address is associated with your library account).

-After your information is entered, the ORL eBooks collection will open in the Libby App.
+After your information is entered, the ORL’s OverDrive digital book collection will open in the Libby App.

 On the next screen, confirm or change your loan period.
 Tap the underlined loan period link and select the new loan period (7, 14, or 21 days - The loan period you choose will also be used for the next book you borrow).

 Tap Borrow! to confirm.

 On the You have borrowed screen, you have three option you can choose

 If you are on a Wi-Fi connection, your book gets downloaded to your Shelf immediately.
 Tap Open Book to start enjoying it right away.

 If your book has not already downloaded, you can do so from the Shelf screen: